 There are several different types of restorations, including direct and indirect restorations.

-These require a single visit to place a filling directly into a prepared cavity.
+These need a single visit to place a filling directly into a prepared cavity.
 Materials used for these filings include:

 Dental amalgam, also known as silver fillings